-Description Archers in Mughal India used thumb rings for protection and for greater accuracy in shooting their arrows.
-Thumb rings made of precious materials, like this example, probably were never intended for actual use.
-Instead, they were given as gifts, worn as personal ornaments, and admired for their artistry.
+Description Archers in India used rings made of wood, bone, or leather to protect their thumbs and to control the bowstring when shooting arrows.
+Thumb rings made of precious materials were probably never intended for use in archery.
+Instead, they were given as gifts, admired for their artistry, and worn as personal ornaments.

 |8/11/1981||Examination||examined for condition|

-Provenance Laura F. Delano, New York; Walters Art Museum, 1972, by bequest.
+Provenance Laura F. Delano, New York; by bequest to Walters Art Museum, 1972.

 Credit Bequest of Laura F. Delano, 1972